Rivka Ravitz: Career

 After marrying at age 18, Ravitz began working part-time as a teacher.
 However, the pay was low – 700 shekels per month – so when her father-in-law, Rabbi Avraham Ravitz, head of the Knesset Finance Committee, needed a parliamentary assistant, she applied for the job.
 Three years later, she was forced to leave Ravitz's employ due to a new law prohibiting government officials from hiring family members.
 She then began working as a parliamentary assistant to Reuven Rivlin, another member of the Finance Committee, at a salary of 4,500 shekels per month.
 She went on to serve as his bureau chief, and managed many of his campaigns, including his successful campaigns for Speaker of the Knesset in 2003 and 2009, and his election as President of Israel in 2014, whereupon she became his chief of staff.

 As chief of staff, Ravitz oversees Rivlin's entire staff, and schedules all his meetings and state visits, both in Israel and abroad.
 She also selects the gifts he gives on state visits.
 She oversees the hundreds of weekly letters issued from the president's office, including many that are translated into foreign languages.
 She accompanies Rivlin on most of his appearances at local events, as well as foreign visits to heads of state.

 Ravitz considers her high-profile position an opportunity to display her religious commitment and make a Kiddush Hashem (sanctification of God's name).
 She wears modest clothing, and covers her hair with a wig.
 She does not fraternize with male colleagues or participate in "staff-consolidation days", and refrains from shaking hands when greeting men, in keeping with halakha.
 During Rivlin's 2015 visit to the Vatican, a photograph showing Pope Francis bowing to Ravitz while she remained erect led to media reports that the Haredi woman had refused to bow in greeting because Francis was wearing a cross.
 Later news reports clarified that Ravitz had bowed to Francis first, in lieu of shaking hands, and he had responded with his own bow, having been informed beforehand of her religious sensitivities.
-In 2023, she clarified the story, saying the ambassador had forgotten to tell the Pope's office beforehand and indeed, the Pope had bowed to her.
+In 2023, she clarified the story, saying the ambassador had forgotten to tell the Pope's office that she would not be able to shake hands and bow beforehand and indeed, when she was forced to explain this herself to the pope, despite it being a high profile visit, the Pope had bowed to her in respect of her religious resilience.
 Traveling with the president, she observes the laws of Shabbat and kashrut as well.

 During Rivlin's visit to the United States towards the end of his term, President Biden kneeled before Ravitz upon hearing that she is a mother of 12 children.

+She was offered by then President-Elect Isaac Herzog to continue on in her position, but she decided not to accept.